fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

 <h3>GitHub Desktop</h3>

 <ul>
-  <li><a href="https://docs.github.com/en/desktop/overview/about-github-desktop">GitHub Desktop is a free, open source application that helps you to work with files hosted on GitHub or other Git hosting services.</a></li>
+  <li>GitHub Desktop is a free, open source application that helps you to work with files hosted on GitHub or other Git hosting services.<a href="https://docs.github.com/en/desktop/overview/about-github-desktop">[1]</a></li>
   <li><b>GitHub Desktop vs github.com</b>: GitHub Desktop is a graphical user interface (GUI) for interacting with GitHub, a website where you can host and manage Git repositories.
 It allows you to perform common Git operations like cloning, committing, pushing, and pulling, but through a visual interface instead of using the command line.
 Github.com is the website itself, where you can host repositories, create issues, and collaborate with others. [from Gemini]</li>
 </ul>